saattrupdan/saattrupdan.github.io/_posts/2019-06-12-singular-value-decomposition-in-pictures.md

 {: style="text-align:center"}
 ![symmetric transformation](../img/symmetric.jpg)

 Next, a symmetric transformation is **positive semi-definite** if no vector is flipped.
 As it's also symmetric this means that any vector which is rotated will have to be rotated back to its starting position after applying the transformation again.
-In two dimensions this reduces to only allowing scaling.
-This is still more general than a diagonal transformation however, as we allow scaling in directions different from the axis directions, causing skewness:
+In two dimensions this reduces to only allowing stretching/shrinking.
+This is still more general than a diagonal transformation however, as we allow stretching/shrinking in directions different from the axis directions, causing skewness:

 {: style="text-align:center"}
 ![symmetric positive semi-definite transformation](../img/positivesemidefinite.jpg)

-In three dimensions (and higher) we can get positive semi-definite transformations that aren't just scalings, see for instance [this video](https://www.youtube.com/watch?v=-PYDcHKPMKk).
+In three dimensions (and higher) we can get positive semi-definite transformations that aren't just stretching/shrinking, see for instance [this video](https://www.youtube.com/watch?v=-PYDcHKPMKk).

 Here's the precise statement of the eigendecomposition:

 > **Theorem** (Eigendecomposition).
 Let $M$ be a square matrix which is both symmetric and positive semi-definite.
 Then there exists an orthogonal matrix $Q$ and a diagonal matrix $\Lambda$ such that $M=Q\Lambda Q^{-1}$.

 The generalisation of the eigendecomposition to *all* matrices is then the **singular value decomposition**.
-Instead of performing the *same* rotation and potential flip before and after the uniform scaling, we allow them to be different.
+Instead of performing the *same* rotation and potential flip before and after the stretching/shrinking in the axis directions, we allow them to be different.

 We therefore isolate some *special vectors* again, where in this case "special" only means that they are "uniformly" stretched/shrunk, i.e. that the stretching/shrinking are equal in all directions.
 This is *almost* the same thing as the eigenvectors, except that we allow them to be rotated.
 We call these special vectors **singular vectors**, and the amount that they're stretched/shrunk are the **singular values**.

-The decomposition is then saying that any transformation can be split up into a (1) rotation + potential flip, (2) uniform stretching/shrinking and (3) another (potentially different) rotation + potential flip:
+The decomposition is then saying that any transformation can be split up into a (1) rotation + potential flip, (2) stretching/shrinking in the axis directions and (3) another (potentially different) rotation + potential flip.
+Note that (2) doesn't include flips, in contrast to the eigendecomposition.

 {: style="text-align:center"}
 ![singular value decomposition](../img/svd.jpg)